madprops/needcontext/README.md

 Show the list in a compact row showing only icons.

+>autohide

+Enable autohide when moving cursor away from main container.

 ---

 Make sure to run NeedContext.init() somewhere in your start process to initialize it.